sreeharsha06/Image-Search-Engine/README.md

 You can configure the server and client behavior by adjusting environment variables, server parameters, or modifying the `.proto` file for gRPC service definitions.

-## Testing

-To test the server and client, follow the testing instructions provided in the project's documentation.

 ## License

 This project is licensed under the XYZ License - see the [LICENSE](LICENSE) file for details.